 Our Think Tank Projects

-With their definition of active cyber defence - understood as technologies that support law enforcement in the prevention and prosecution of cybercrime - ATHENE CEO Prof. Michael Waidner and ATHENE Board Member have established a clear distinction from mere retaliatory measures (hackbacks).
-With this interdisciplinary approach, ATHENE has significantly influenced the professional discourse on this topic since 2022.
+With their definition of active cyber defense - understood as technologies that support law enforcement in the prevention and prosecution of cybercrime - ATHENE Director Prof. Michael Waidner and ATHENE Executive Board member Prof. Haya Schulmann defined the term for science, social discourse, and politics.
+The terminology derived from their research clearly distinguishes active cyber defense from retaliatory measures (hackbacks).
+With this interdisciplinary approach, ATHENE has significantly influenced the professional discourse on active cyber defense since 2022.

 Cybernation Germany

 Germany is well positioned in cybersecurity research, but does not play a comparable leading role in the international cybersecurity market.
 What is preventing us from catching up with the innovation leaders USA and Israel?
-ATHENE CEO Michael Waidner and ATHENE Board Member Prof. Haya Schulmann argue that applied research could act as an innovation driver here, but that fundamental changes in technology transfer, targeted incentive systems and support structures are needed.
+ATHENE CEO Michael Waidner and ATHENE Board Member Prof. Haya Schulmann argue that applied research could act as an innovation driver here, but this requires fundamental changes in technology transfer, targeted incentive systems, and support structures.

 Disinformation